erolkuluslu/minimalist_state_management/README.md

 # Minimalist State Management

 This repository demonstrates an efficient implementation of state management in Flutter using a service locator pattern with `getIt`.
 The primary goal is to achieve reactive code without resorting to imperative approaches like `setState`.
 The code is designed to observe changes only in the needed areas, eliminating the need to rebuilding unneccessary areas..

+## Acknowledgements

+Special thanks to [Ozkan Kaya](https://github.com/ozkayas) for providing the insightful tutorial and code implementation on efficient state management using service locator in Flutter.
+This project drew inspiration and learning from their work.

 ## How to Use